jaysmore/probable-barnacle/rules.md

 ## How we will assign (and reassign) tasks

+We will read over the task and divide up work equally.
+If one person has a disproportionately low/high workload we will have team members with lower workloads help those with higher workloads.
+Tasks will be assigned via group chat if not in person.

 ## How will we will track progress (and follow-up) on completion of tasks

 ## How will will communicate difficulties with a task assigned to us